The Roman Republic was a political system run by a public representation of the Roman people.

-Ancient Rome experienced three different types of government:
+Ancient Rome had three different types of government:

 However, sometime around 509 B.C., the citizens of Rome gained control from the Etruscans and established the Roman Republic.
 In a republic, the city or country becomes “public” and is no longer property owned or ruled by one person.
 Officials are elected, and the people all share the leadership.

-Initially the office of magistrate was only open to patricians, a group of elite Roman families.
+Initially, the office of the magistrate was only open to patricians, a group of elite Roman families.
 Eventually, though, even plebeians (or common people) could be elected, giving most Roman citizens a voice.

 Interestingly, as Rome branched out and conquered other lands, the captured people were then invited to become Roman citizens themselves.
 They received all the rights of a person born in Rome and had equal voices within the Republic system.

 In the later years of the Republic, Rome’s senators began to fight frequently, sometimes using violence.
 As Rome expanded, its military leaders began to have more power, due partially to having control of Rome’s army so far away from the decision-makers in the Senate.

 As a result, Lucius Cornelius Sulla, serving as a consul, was able to seize the power of Rome in 83 B.C. following several successful military campaigns.
 Sulla assumed the title of dictator, giving him full control of the people and signaling the fall of the Roman Republic.

 Rome, Tibur, Praeneste, and Tusculum were important Latin states of the 6th century BCE.
 They banded together for mutual defense in times of danger.